 What’s the best way to get around Mexico City?

 Walk when you can and take Ubers to everything else.
-95% of my Ubers ranged from $3-6 USD, and my most expensive rides were to/from the airport, coming in at a whopping $10 USD.
-Every driver will confirm your name and the address you’re going to, which was nice.
+95% of my Ubers range from $3-6 USD, depending on the time of day and where I’m going.
+My most expensive rides are to/from the airport, coming in at around $10-15 USD each way.

-You can certainly take public transportation, but since I’ve only used it a couple times, I can’t offer any real advice here beyond being smart, watching your bags and pockets, and don’t ride during peak hours.
-If you are a solo woman (or traveling with a group of women) and you want to take the metro, look for the “solo mujeres y niños” sign for the women and children-only metro cars!
-This special car will be the very first car of the train every time.
+Public transportation is a cost effective option in CDMX and I recommend it for seasoned public transit users.
+It’s 5 pesos per ride via the bus and train; 7 pesos for the cablebús.
+I’ve only used it a handful of times, but my biggest tips are to watch your bags and pockets, and avoid riding during peak hours.
+If you are a solo woman (or traveling with a group of women or children) and you want to take the metro train, look for the “solo mujeres y niños” sign for the women and children-only metro cars!
+These special cars will be the very first cars of the train every time.

 The last option is to rent a public bike.
-The 1-day rate is is 118 pesos (~$7 USD) and requires you to register for an account in advance before going to any of the bike stands.
+The 1-day rate is 127 pesos (~$7 USD) and requires you to register for an account in advance before going to any of the bike stands.
+There are stands all over the city, but depending on the time of day and where you are, there may not be a lot of bikes available.
+Otherwise, this is a really convenient way to get around the city without always relying on Ubers!

 Will my cell phone work there?